-As a Peace Corps volunteer, you’ve already demonstrated your strong work ethic, commitment to community development, and dedication to pursuing a truly global learning experience.
-At Future Generations University, you can develop the skills you’ve acquired during your service even further.
+As a Returned Peace Corps Volunteer (RPCV), you’ve already demonstrated your strong work ethic, commitment to community development, and dedication to pursuing a truly global learning experience.
+At Future Generations University, through service learning you can develop the skills you’ve acquired during your service even further.

 Future Generations ascribes to many of the same values that are so important to the Peace Corps, particularly empowering local communities to create positive change.
 Because of this, we are a proud member of the Peace Corps Paul D. Coverdell Fellows Program.

-Future Generations University welcomes your drive and is eager to help you become a development practitioner that is fully prepared no matter where you go!
+Future Generations University welcomes your drive and is eager to help you become a development practitioner who is fully prepared no matter where you go!

 - Returned Peace Corps Volunteers must have served the full two-year tour of Peace Corps service, with special exception granted for “early close of service”, “interrupted service”, or medical separation